Cosmology and art

 Slides for recent talks:

-The course notes (130 pages, 398 equations, 51 figures) for the upper division undergraduate Stellar Systems and Cosmology course, Astronomy 140, that I last taught in spring 2008 are available on the Web.
+The course notes (131 pages, 403 equations, 51 figures) for the upper division undergraduate Stellar Systems and Cosmology course, Astronomy 140, that I last taught in spring 2008 are available on the Web.
 And for a much more technical discussion of cosmology see my graduate course Astro 275 lecture notes (137 pages, 432 equations, 46 figures).
-This course was last taught in the spring of 2011 but will be taught again in the spring of 2013.
-If this course Web site gets closed, you can use a backup copy of the A275 notes.
+This course was last taught in the spring of 2013.

 29 April 2013 - The European Space Agency's Herschel Space Observatory has run out of liquid helium coolant, nearly 4 years after its launch.
 This means that there are currently no space infrared telescopes operating at wavelengths longer than the 4.5 μm channel of the Spitzer Space Telescope.